A project of WFN

 Data last updated

-Resistance data, legislative status, and detention sites: May 2026.
+Resistance data, legislative status, and detention sites: June 2026.
 Care infrastructure layers: 2024 (March of Dimes), 2024 (BLS OEWS), 2018–2022 (CDC/KFF MMR), March 2026 (KFF Medicaid).
 2024 presidential vote: certified results, November 2024.

 Care infrastructure data updates on varying cycles.
 BLS OEWS releases annually (May).
 March of Dimes releases annually (September).
 KFF Medicaid tracker updates as state decisions are made.
 CDC maternal mortality data lags 2–3 years.